apache/atlas/docs/src/documents/Security/Security.md

 ### JAAS configuration

-In a secure cluster, some of the components (such as Kafka) that Atlas interacts with, require Atlas to authenticate itself to them using JAAS.
+In a secure cluster, some components (such as Kafka) that Atlas interacts with, require Atlas to authenticate itself to them using JAAS.
 The following properties are used to set up appropriate JAAS Configuration.

    * `atlas.jaas.client-id.loginModuleName` - the authentication method used by the component (for example, com.sun.security.auth.module.Krb5LoginModule)
    * `atlas.jaas.client-id.loginModuleControlFlag` (required|requisite|sufficient|optional) [default: required]